suvam0451/suvam0451/README.md

 ### Other active projects

 - [Yin](https://yin.suvam.io) A discord chatbot and image prompt assistant.
-  - It is a privately used by numerous discord servers as a fun tool.
+  - It is privately available for numerous discord servers as a fun/productivity tool.
 - [Sleeping Forest UE4](https://marketplace.visualstudio.com/items?itemName=suvam0451.sleeping-forest-ue4) A vscode plugin with code completion and asset management tools for Unreal Engine 4.
   - It had more than 10,000 downloads on VS code app store.
   - The project is now archived *(due to AI auto-completion tools like Github Copilot)*